rgctechfi/ecodata_cloud/Quickstart.md

 ```

 `make full` already includes `make provision`, so you do not need to run infrastructure provisioning separately in the normal end-to-end path.

+`make provision` is the Makefile equivalent of the Terraform bootstrap and is the command that creates `bruin-ingestor`, the IAM bindings, the buckets, and the BigQuery dataset.

 2. Validate Silver:
 ```bash